-We believe that all people deserve basic kindness, dignity, and respect.
-Each program at Green River Preserve begins with a ceremony called the Respect Circle, where we ask each member of our small community to treat each other with respect.
-We also ask that we learn to treat the natural world, our facilities built from the land, and even ourselves with that same respect.
+All people deserve basic kindness, dignity, and respect.
+Each program at Green River Preserve begins with a ceremony called the Respect Circle, where we ask each member of our small community to join in a formal agreement.
+We ask that we learn to treat each other, the natural world, our facilities built from the land, and even ourselves with respect.

-The human mind was built outdoors.
 When we spend all of our time staring at screens, we miss so much of what the world has to offer us.
 We miss the ephemeral beauty of the seasons.
 We miss the tiny creatures under our feet and above our heads.
 We miss the majesty of a dark night and its symphony of sounds.
+When we spend our lives glued to electronics, we miss the full impact of our actions.

-Nature shows us who we are.
-At Green River Preserve, we walk the land, and we listen when it speaks.
+We walk the land, and we listen when it speaks.
 By living in the open air, by taking daily adventures deep into the woods, and by laughing and playing outside, we reconnect with our deep human past.
 We get wet and muddy.
 We sing songs, tell stories, and cook great food by a fire.
+We learn to focus on what matters.
+We encounter challenges, we strive and suffer and overcome hard problems.
+We endure rain and heat.
+We build shelter.
+We show kindess, we encourage and support, and we work together.

 Our ancestors came to this valley from many homelands.
 The Paleo-Indians, Cherokee, pioneers and immigrants each built a mixed legacy here, which we seek to uncover and understand.
 We celebrate their courage, their cultures, and essential humanity.
 We mourn their ignorance and seek to learn from their mistakes.